apiraino/rust-dotenv/README.md

 Using the `dotenv!` macro
 ------------------------------------

-Add `dotenv_codegen` to your dependencies, and add the following to the top of your crate:
+Add `dotenv_codegen` to your dependencies, ensure to have an `.env` file and add the following to the top of your crate:

 ```rust
 #[macro_use]